 them settled here.

 Mind you, some people even felt sorry for them, but no one gave a shit about Zalman.

 with the head of the local security police.

 Naaah.
 Nothing to do with real estate.
 It was about a woman.

 Rough justice.
 Limpy was accused of collaboration with the anti-regime insurgents and got fifteen-year jail sentence and property confiscation.

 And people were happy because nobody charged them rent for more than a year until the state took the properties under its management.

 Does anyone remember them?
 Probably not!

-If not for my grandmother, I would not know anything either.
+If not for my grandma, I would not know anything either.

 No problem.
-I will stay and finish your drinks.
+I will stay and finish the booze.